 - The use of alternate water sources such as graywater and rainwater is regulated by state and local laws.
-Check local codes and regulations for additional requirements. - 3.5 Protect water and air quality as part of a larger watershed, each landscape has an impact on the environment.
-Sustainable landscapes can be designed to reduce the amount of pollution that runs off into streams and creeks. - When rain and snow fall in the natural environment, most of it soaks into the ground.
-But when precipitation falls on impervious surfaces such as pavement and rooftops it runs off and can wash pollutants into the storm drain system, which connects to our creeks and rivers. - Runoff from roofs and other impervious surfaces can result in a number of undesirable consequences such as increased peak flows in creeks, pollution, erosion, degraded fish and wildlife habitat, and damage to surfaces and structures. - Practices7 to minimize the effects of storm water include: - Slow the runoff. - Store it for the future. - Spread it out in planters, gardens, and other permeable surfaces. - Sink it back into the ground. - Green infrastructure is a cost-effective approach to contain and treat stormwater at its source.
+Check local codes and regulations for additional requirements. - Graywater regulations can change within cities and counties, so be sure to check local regulations. - 3.5 Protect water and air quality as part of a larger watershed, each landscape has an impact on the environment.
+Sustainable landscapes can be designed to reduce the amount of pollution that runs off into streams and creeks. - When rain falls in the natural environment, most of it soaks into the ground.
+But when rain falls on impervious surfaces such as pavement and rooftops it runs off and can wash pollutants into the storm drain system, which connects to our creeks and rivers. - Runoff from roofs and other impervious surfaces can result in a number of undesirable consequences such as increased peak flows in creeks, pollution, erosion, degraded fish and wildlife habitat, and damage to surfaces and structures.
+With the Great Salt Lake and Utah Lake as end points for water runoff in the northern basins and important ecosystems, it is important to consider runoff and how it is managed. - Practices to minimize the effects of storm water include: - Slow the runoff. - Store it for the future. - Spread it out in planters, gardens, and other permeable surfaces. - Sink it back into the ground. - Green infrastructure is a cost-effective approach to contain and treat stormwater at its source.
 Runoff is directed into features where it can soak into the ground.
 This approach mimics the storm water benefits of the natural environment.
 Specialized swales, planters, and raingardens provide beauty while also slowing runoff and removing pollutants.
 Plants and microbes that live in healthy soil use pollutants as nutrients, removing them from runoff. - Use permeable landscape materials to clean and absorb water, recharge groundwater, and limit the need for supplemental irrigation. - Permeable "hardscape" surfaces include sand set pavers and flagstones, interlocking pavers, gravel, and permeable concrete. - Air quality can be improved by reducing the use of power equipment. - Plants contribute to cleaner air as they absorb air though their leaves and roots. - Properly composting plant debris reduces harmful green house gas emissions such as methane. - 3.6 Create and protect wildlife habitat landscapes provide essential habitat for wildlife in urban environments (Figure 2-11). - Recognize that in many urban areas, landscapes are the ecosystem.
-Therefore, plant and other landscape choices have an impact on wildlife species. - Wildlife need food, water, cover, and space. - Examples of wildlife in the landscape include insects, birds, butterflies, bees, mammals, and soil fauna such as worms, bacteria, fungi, protozoa, and nematodes. - A diverse landscape provides the most wildlife benefit: - Local native plants typically offer the most habitat value to local native wildlife species. - Incorporate a variety of deciduous and evergreen plants for aesthetic and structural diversity. - Select plants that utilize vertical space by including plants of different heights such as trees, shrubs, and groundcovers.
+Therefore, plant and other landscape choices have an impact on wildlife species. - Wildlife need food, water, cover, and space. - Examples of wildlife in the landscape include insects, birds, butterflies, bees, mammals, and soil fauna such as worms, bacteria, fungi, protozoa, and nematodes.